Barbara P

 Step 1: Restate the Research Problem

-Start wrapping up your paper by going back to the main research question or issue you were investigating.
+Start wrapping up your paper by going back to the main research problem or question you were investigating.

 Remind your readers about what you were trying to find out or understand.
 This gives your conclusion a clear connection to the original goal of your research, helping readers see the bigger picture.